rzaidel/nx-workspace/libs/slr-ui/README.md

 This library was generated with [Nx](https://nx.dev).

-This library defines a main theme (color, ui elements, breakpoints, etc) for Solara project If you want to use `Angular material` define custom-theme here
+This library defines a main theme (color, ui elements, breakpoints, etc) for slr project If you want to use `Angular material` define custom-theme here
 ## Running unit tests